pdj555/Data-Structures-Project-1/README.md

-# TableClass Implementation and Query Operations
+# Dynamic Array Sorting Project: Data Input, Storage, and Manipulation with Sorting Algorithms

 ## Objective:
 In this project, you will learn about reading data from input files and store and play with dynamic arrays with sorting algorithms.